alvyn279/alvyn279v2/cdk/README.md

 ```
 npm run cdk deploy S3ReactPersonalWebsiteDev

+# to destroy the stack, use this or manually delete from CloudFormation console
+npm run cdk destroy S3ReactPersonalWebsiteDev
 ```

 Your development website should be deployed at the subdomain you specified in the construc props.